 Serge suggests that linear pots between 30k and 50k are suitable for use.
 My prototype uses 100k pots without trouble.

-The first time you power it up, I would suggest you do so with 22 ohm resistors in series with the positive and negative power rails.
+The first time you power it up, we would suggest you do so with 22 ohm resistors in series with the positive and negative power rails.
 This should save the chips if you have made a blunder.

 From Serge kit instructions:

 For this module to work properly, a jumper must be installed between pad S and pad L. (This should have been installed during construction, although if you wish to test the two parts of the Stepped generator individually, it can be left disconnected until you have.)